709351575/Video-Salient-Object-Detection/README.md

 # Installation
 Before running the code, please type 'pip install tensorflow' and 'pip install keras' in command line to install keras

-In case of any problems, please type 'pip install pillow'.
+In case of any problems when loading images, please type 'pip install pillow'.

 # Static
 This part is used to train evaluate saliency network for static images.